You can't discuss

 effects.
 This subject, like most anything else you might be interested

-search engines.
-Using information technology has become mandatory, like
+engines.
+Using information technology has become mandatory, like being

-being able to read and write.
-We each must develop our skills at
+able to read and write.
+We each must develop our skills at dealing with

-dealing with search criteria and technique in order to be proficient.
+search criteria and technique in order to be proficient.
 Why?
+Because

-Because it is important to know what - and who - you're dealing
+it is important to know what - and who - you're dealing with today.

 still respect privacy and decency, and you think "spying" is beneath